unification-com/mainnet/042_upgrade.md

    should halt.
 It should be executed **WELL BEFORE** the proposed halt time!
 2. **Upgrade Process (after halt time)** - the actual software upgrade and chain state migration process.
-The process is different depending on whether a Validator node is being upgraded, or a non-Validator node (for example a Sentry), and is executed after the proposed halt time is reached, and the chain has halted.
+The process is different depending on whether a Validator node is being upgraded, or a non-Validator node (for example a Sentry), and is executed **after** the proposed halt time is reached (and the chain has halted), but **before** the new proposed genesis time.
 See the respective sections below.

 This guide assumes the `und` binary is running with `systemd` and that the user logging in via SSH is a `sudoer`.
 It also assumes that `UND_HOME` directory is the default `$HOME/.und_mainchain` directory path.